 President Fidel Castro, the Cuban octogenarian leader who has governed the country for the past 48 years, became seriously ill in July of 2006.
-He was provisionally substituted by his official successor, his 76 year old brother General Raul Castro, the Armed Forces Minister.
-A permanent power transfer will necessarily take place, for biological reasons, in a relatively short period of time.
-Such leadership change will not be swift or simple, given the half century of one-party government under the elder Castro.
-To avoid a possible crisis, as well as to move the country toward a pluralistic system, it is imperative for the Cuban Nation to undertake an in-depth look at how things political will develop.
+He was provisionally substituted by his official successor, his 76-year-old brother General Raúl Castro, the Armed Forces Minister.
+A permanent power transfer will take place if Fidel dies.
+Such leadership change will not be swift or simple, given the half century of oneparty government under the elder Castro.
+To avoid a possible crisis, as well as to move the country toward a pluralistic system, it is imperative for the Cuban nation to undertake an in-depth look at how the political system will develop.

 Changes have surely been occurring for the past 25 years.
 The Cuba this analyst left during the Mariel Boatlift, in May of 1980, is in many ways very different from today's Cuba.
 For example, at the time there were no dissidents walking the streets of Havana, or receiving international awards abroad, or giving interviews to foreign radio stations, or receiving invitations from foreign diplomats.
-In the economic front, no form of private enterprise was allowed; not even a simple shoe-shiner, let alone today's partially foreign-owned tourist industry, with over two million visitors per year, including many small private enterprises such as paladares and guest houses, and entrepreneurs such as taxi drivers, guides, artists, craftsmen and even prostitutes that live from such tourism.
+In the economic front, no form of private enterprise was allowed; not even a simple shoe-shiner, let alone today's partially foreign-owned tourist industry, with over two million visitors per year, including many small private enterprises such as paladares and guest houses, and entrepreneurs such as taxi drivers, guides, artists, craftsmen, and even prostitutes that live from such tourism.

-However, there is a need for further changes.
-Cuba needs a transition to a freer society, one sincerely inclusive -and not only tolerant of the above-mentioned activities for political and economic reasons.
+However, there is need for further changes.
+Cuba needs a transition to a freer society, one sincerely inclusive-and not only tolerant of the above-mentioned activities for political and economic reasons.
 Cuba requires a pluralistic society, one that permanently incorporates differences in thought, and independent economic activity, instead of just allowing these on a temporary basis.
 And Cuba needs all these changes implemented without dramatic events that may endanger its citizens, or its material progress.

-We read how "the regime had aged; the President was 80 years old and the average age of the cabinet was 67" (1).
-The above citation, which is applicable to the current Cuban situation, refers to General Porfirio Diaz in 1910.
-After his demise, Mexico entered a period of civil wars and revolutions that lasted 20 years.
-This is what we must avoid.
+We read how "the regime had aged; the President was 80 years old and the average age of the cabinet was 67" (Nueva Historia, 2007).
+The above citation, which is applicable to Cuba today, refers to General Porfirio Díaz, president of Mexico in 1910.
+After his demise, the country entered a period of civil wars and revolutions that lasted 20 years.
+This disaster is what Cuba must avoid.

-To help prepare conditions that favor a peaceful Transition in Cuba, we need to have a better understanding of the underlying problem.
-We approach this task following the best traditions of Cuba's great XIX Century statesman, Jose Antonio Saco.
-Such is the model used for this paper, as well as for our research work throughout all of our time in Exile.
+To help prepare conditions that favor a peaceful transition in Cuba, we need to have a better understanding of the underlying problem.
+We approach this task following the best traditions of Cuba's great 19th century statesman, José Antonio Saco.
+This great Cuban strived, since the 1820s until his death in the 1870s, for Cuba to attain autonomy from Spain similar to that of Canada, and to negotiate the end of slave trade and then of slavery.
+Such is the model